-- -Orally, as well as in writing, present the main outlines of the leading theories of international security; Skills and abilities - -Apply the central concepts in the theories to the study of issues in contemporary international security; Evaluation and approach - -In writing apply one or more theories to a specific problem of international security, or, alternatively, critically discuss the advantages as well as drawbacks of one or more of these theories: - -Critically compare and contrast the four main theories presented at the course with each other.
+- 1. Knowledge and Understanding - Orally, as well as in writing, present the main outlines of the leading theories of international security. - 2.
+Skills and Abilities - Apply the central concepts in the theories to the study of issues in contemporary international security. - 3.
+Evaluation and Approach - In writing apply one or more theories to a specific problem of international security, or, alternatively, critically discuss the advantages as well as drawbacks of one or more of these theories. - Critically compare and contrast the four main theories presented in the course with each other.